 Following the birth of her two children, she moved to Glencoe Illinois and switched to decorative painting and murals and became an ASID interior designer.

-“While gardening 15 years ago, I unearthed a dozen large metal motor gears.
+“While gardening many years ago, I unearthed a dozen large metal motor gears.
 These beautifully rusted gears inspired many of my decorative paint finishes and murals.
 Which eventually lead me down a creative journey starting with metal work, and then glass blowing and glass casting which I combined to created a mixed media sculpture with the gears in a series titled “energy”. “

 “I focused on the metal and forge work and developed a series titled “fragments of life” in which I assembled and welded hard cut steel “nails” into dimensional wall and table top sculptures.”

 “At the same time, I was also working on a series titled “the secret life…” in copper and steel, and was having difficultly making the metal create my vision.
 Being a problem solver; I created this series in clay (another medium that I have never experienced before but have an affinity for the sculptural ceramic process). “

 “A couple years later; during a very emotional transition in my life; I incorporated figurative ceramics with my fragments of life nails in a series titled “ obsession, opportunity and oppression”.”

 “Later my work revolves around the surface detail of my “secret life of…” series.
 The core of the existence is always hidden and sometimes a challenge to reveal."